authgear/authgear-server/docs/specs/pre-authenticated-url.md

 ### Binding Tokens To Device

-device_secret and x_device_browser_session_token should always be bound to a device.
+device_secret should always be bound to a device.
+See [OIDC Native SSO](./oidc-native-sso.md#security-considerations) for details.

-[OAuth 2.0 Demonstrating Proof of Possession](https://datatracker.ietf.org/doc/html/rfc9449) is implemented for such binding.

-The DPoP Proof MAY be provided when making requests to the /token endpoint.
-If DPoP Proof is provided, device_secret and x_device_browser_session_token returned in the response will be bound to the public key provided in the DPoP Proof.

 ## Changes In SDKs